All Episodes

 And it is something that I would term as the institutionalization of the American people.

-You take people uh young men that grew up essentially in Vietnam, people that have been in prison for years, they know nothing else, don't want to know anything Else and couldn't function outside of that.
+You take people, young men that grew up essentially in Vietnam, people that have been in prison for years, they know nothing else, don't want to know anything else, and couldn't function outside of that.

 The same thing I feel is happening with people that have been on unemployment for an insurmountable amount of time.

-They have adjusted their lifestyle to their income that they get on the first and the fifteenth of the month.
+They have adjusted their lifestyle to their income that they get on the first and the 15th of the month.

-They crane their necks like little birds to get their biweekly feeding because they have adjusted their lifestyle to where they don't feel they need to go to work and bless their hearts.
+They craned their necks like little birds to get their bi-weekly feeding because they have adjusted their lifestyle to where they don't feel they need to go to work.

 We have to pay for it.